simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

    * Other keys for configuration specific to the backend may also be present.

-* `environment`: String.
-Puppet environment to prepend to keys.

-  * When set to a non-empty string, it is prepended to the key used in the backend operation.
-  * Should only be set to an empty string when the key being accessed is truly global.
+* `global`: Boolean.
+Set to `true` when the key being accessed is global.
+Otherwise, the key will be tied to the Puppet environment of the node whose manifest is being compiled.

-  * Defaults to the Puppet environment for the node.
+  * Defaults to `false`.

 #### Function Signatures